axelniklasson/adalyzer/README.md

 # Adalyzer
-Team "Murphy's lag"'s contribution to the Ericsson Automotive Hackaton 2016.
+Team Murphy's lag's contribution to the Ericsson Automotive Hackaton 2016.

 ## About
 Adalyzer is a web application that analyses traffic flow in order to determine optimized advertising.
 By sampling data from the Interchange API and analyzing it the goal was to present three key points: